freefood89/freefood89.github.io/_posts/2015-11-27-escluster-using-dockercompose.md

 <!--more-->

 Maybe it's because I'm a noob, but this was a little harder than I thought.
-I had set the Docker network setting to "host" instead of the default value of "bridge":
+I had to set the Docker network setting to "host" instead of the default value of "bridge":

 ```yaml
 es1: